Raiding for crimes you have not committed

 Be cautious about your posts on social media.
 Your social media accounts are goldmines for companies like Clearview AI.
 The more personal details you reveal online, the more likely they will be misused and end up in some secret database without your consent.

 Get yourself a VPN.
 What is a VPN?
 It masks your IP address and encrypts traffic.
-With NordVPN, you can avoid surveillance, access geo-blocked content, and take privacy into your own hands.
+With NordVPN, you can avoid surveillance, access your favorite services securely, and take privacy into your own hands.